Resources: Main Page | Research Methods (A) | Major Theories (B) | Issues and Contemporary Topics (C) | Professional Education (D)

 Employee Engagement and Job Performance.
 The relationship between employee engagement and well-being is a prominent area of study.
 Research indicates that higher levels of employee engagement are associated with improved job performance and overall well-being (Voorde et al., 2011).
 This stream emphasizes the importance of creating an engaging work environment that prioritizes employee satisfaction and mental health.

 Impacts of Crises on Employee Well-Being.
 The COVID-19 pandemic has prompted research into the effects of crises on employee mental health and well-being.
 Studies have examined how fear and uncertainty during the pandemic have impacted employee outcomes, including turnover intention and psychological distress (Selem et al., 2022).
+There is also an active literature stream on workplace isolation that we covered during the pandemic in Episode 66.
 This area of research highlights the need for organizations to adapt their well-being strategies in response to external challenges.

 Related TAOP Episodes, Events, and Notes